yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_About.html.md

 <br>

-<div class="info-box">In the following screens of the dashboard, each statistic represents some type of information about your game, while under each of these there's another statistic in blue, which represents the information about all the other games using GROW.
+<div class="info-box">In the following screens of the dashboard, each metric represents some type of information about your game, while under each of these there's another statistic in blue, which represents the information about all the other games using GROW.
 Also notice the color coding: Green means that your statistic is better than or equal to the others' statistic.
 Yellow means that you're a bit behind, and red means you're far behind.</div>

 ### Overview